A2H-MAS: An Algorithm-to-HLS Multi-Agent System for Automated and Reliable FPGA Implementation: Workflow of A2H-MAS

-After submodule-level processing, the focus shifts to system-level integration, where individually refined modules are composed into a unified, executable hardware design.
-This phase adopts a stream-based dataflow architecture, enabling multiple functional units to operate concurrently.
-The resulting design enhances throughput and resource utilization, making it well-suited for complex, high-performance FPGA deployments.
+The final phase, integration and implementation, focuses on assembling all refined submodules into a unified, synthesizable hardware system.
+At this stage, the design transitions from module-level optimization to system-level integration, adopting a stream-based dataflow architecture that enables multiple functional units to operate concurrently.
+This architectural choice maximizes throughput, improves resource utilization, and ensures that the resulting hardware design can meet the demands of complex, high-performance FPGA deployments.

-To orchestrate the overall system, A2HCoder automatically generates a top-level design file (top.cpp) that coordinates data movement and control signaling across all submodules.
-This top module ensures accurate producer-consumer communication by duplicating streaming channels where necessary to preserve one-to-one dataflow semantics.
-Interconnections are carefully constructed to maintain data dependencies while maximizing concurrency.
-Standard streaming protocols, such as AXI-Stream, are employed to enable low-latency communication with minimal buffering overhead (Figure \ref{s3}).
-The integrated system is then processed using the Vitis HLS toolchain, which includes C-level simulation, synthesis, and co-simulation.
-These steps verify functional correctness, evaluate performance characteristics, and ensure that the design meets timing and resource constraints on the target FPGA.
-In addition, Vitis HLS provides detailed simulation logs, which offer insight into inter-module behavior, communication bottlenecks, and potential performance optimizations.
-To further enhance system performance, DSE is applied after integration.
-This process systematically tunes parameters—particularly those related to parallelism levels—to strike a balance between throughput, area, and resource efficiency.
-By exploring various configuration options, DSE helps identify the most effective trade-offs for the target application.
+To orchestrate the complete system, the framework automatically generates a top-level design file (e.g., \texttt{top.cpp}) that coordinates data movement and control signaling among all submodules.
+The top module guarantees accurate producer–consumer communication by replicating streaming channels when needed to maintain one-to-one dataflow semantics.
+Standard streaming protocols such as AXI-Stream are employed to provide low-latency communication with minimal buffering overhead.
+Once integration is complete, the system undergoes a full HLS verification cycle, including C simulation, synthesis, and RTL co-simulation, followed by FPGA bitstream generation and on-board validation.

-Through this integration process, A2HCoder assembles reusable, optimized building blocks into a scalable and high-performance hardware system, completing the transformation from abstract algorithm design to a fully synthesized and deployable FPGA implementation.